COSI’s Lost Egypt Exhibition

 Join Josh as he walks you through the ongoing installation of the Lost Egypt exhibition at COSI:

-Meeting Annie
+Meeting Annie by COSI

 May 5, 2009, 10:27 am